Learn

 The problem with isolated vocabulary cards

-Flashcards are useful.
-They are especially good for quick active recall:
+Flashcards are useful for quick active recall:

 • word → translation;